Visiting Gordes —The Crown Jewel Village of the Luberon Valley

-The best time to see Gordes is when it’s calm in the early morning or in the evening as the sun is setting and the light is magnificent for photos.
+The best time to see Gordes is when it’s calm in the early morning or the evening as the sun is setting and the light is magnificent for photos.
 It’s never been too busy when we have visited since we always go slightly off-season.

-…Continue reading here to see Cheryl’s lovely photos of this perched (hilltop) village in the Luberon Valley.
+Original article by Cheryl of Cobblestones and Vineyards with lovely photos of this perched (hilltop) village in the Luberon Valley.
 This town is glorious to see in the evening light when the crowds and tour buses have left for the day.